snthcy/fortniter/readme.md

 ## How?

-We send a request using [node-libcurl](https://npmjs.org/package/node-libcurl) to `https://www.fortnitechapter4.com/api/event.json` with the User-Agent set to `Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:107.0) Gecko/20100101 Firefox/107.0`.
+A request is sent using [node-libcurl](https://npmjs.org/package/node-libcurl) to `https://www.fortnitechapter4.com/api/event.json` with the User-Agent set to `Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:107.0) Gecko/20100101 Firefox/107.0`.
 For some reason, Cloudflare blocks Fetch and Axios requests, but still allows curl.
 After the percent is obtained, it is then posted in an embed to Discord using [Discord.js](https://discord.js.org). _(holy crap this paragraph was written by [lem6ns](https://github.com/lem6ns) and normie because lemons needs to work on his grammar)_

 ## Well, how can I use it, even though it's going to be obsolete in less than 24 hours?